 CHÂTEAU CORDEILLAN-BAGES Pauillac

 For wine aficionados.
 You can arrange for your helicopter — or someone else’s helicopter, whatever — to land in front of this 17th century Chateau in The Medoc region, within strolling distance to the village of Bages, where wine, history and culture meet, and the Château Cordeillan-Bages has a collection of over 1500 fine wines, and was, appropriately, recognized as one of top 10 wine lists in France this year in the French magazine Terre de Vins.
-Plus it’s a gastronomic mecca. immortal Lynch-Bages Pauillac, comes from.
+It’s a gastronomic mecca and where the immortal Lynch-Bages Pauillac comes from.

 The wine cellar’s adjacent tasting room with connecting garden terrace can be used for small gatherings, meetings, or simply for a private meal overlooking the vineyards and the turrets of the chartreuse (charter house) where the wine was originally made.
 Not to be confused with the luminescent herbal green stuff made by Carthusian monks in Grenoble 400 miles away.
 You’re not confused are you?

 The rooms have been modernized, so you won’t find frescoes on your walls.
 But then you’re probably not here to stare at the walls, right?
 (And if you are, well, Mazal tov!)

 Prices start around $385.

 On the Dordogne River.
 Enjoy stunning views of the Dordogne from a four-poster bed in this 14th century historical masterpiece, whilst dreamily dipping toast fingers into your soft-boiled oeuf a la coque.
 Surrounded by forest and bequeathed with long ornate gardens and trails, this castle inspires a sense of childlike wonder with its ancient stone stairwells, grandiose fireplaces and chandeliers, and a glorious outdoor dining terrace.